swiftlang/swift-evolution/proposals/0193-cross-module-inlining-and-specialization.md

 ## Source compatibility

-The introduction of the `@inlinable` and `@abiPublic` attributes is an additive change to the language and has no impact on source compatibility.
+The introduction of the `@inlinable` and `@usableFromInline` attributes is an additive change to the language and has no impact on source compatibility.

 ## Effect on ABI stability

 Adding or removing `@inlinable` on an existing declaration does not change the ABI of that declaration.

-Adding `@abiPublic` to an existing declaration does not change the ABI of that declaration.
-Removing `@abiPublic` does however, and therefore is a binary-incompatible change.
+Adding `@usableFromInline` to an existing declaration does not change the ABI of that declaration.
+Removing `@usableFromInline` does however, and therefore is a binary-incompatible change.

 ## Effect on API resilience